Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Discussion

 \subsection{Implications for planet detection}

-To estimate the implications this ML method could have for planet detection, we injected a few synthetic planet signals into both the full dataset of raw RVs (629 days of observations) and CNN corrected RVs (629 days of observations).
-We then attempted to detect the signals in a Lomb-Scargle periodogram and assess their significance using Markov Chain Monte Carlo (MCMC).
+To estimate the implications this ML method could have for planet detection, we injected a synthetic planet signal into both the full dataset of raw RVs and raw CCFs (528 days of observations).
+We then ran our full pipeline as described in detail in Sections \ref{inputrepresentation}, \ref{train_val_test}, and \ref{training_proc}.
+We attempted to detect the signals in a Lomb-Scargle periodogram and assess their significance using Markov Chain Monte Carlo (MCMC).

-In \textit{Figure \ref{fig:injectedperiodogram}}, we show a periodogram of the HARPS-N RVs before and after activity corrections with a planet signal injected with a semi-amplitude of 0.3 \ms\ at a 1 year period (corresponding to a planet of 3.37$M_{\Earth}$).
+In \textit{Figure \ref{fig:injectedperiodogram}}, we show a periodogram of the HARPS-N RVs before and after activity corrections with a planet signal injected with a semi-amplitude of 0.4 \ms\ at a 1 year period (corresponding to a planet of 4.53$M_{\Earth}$).
 In the periodogram of the uncorrected HARPS-N RVs (top panel), the injected signal is visible, but difficult to distinguish from other stronger peaks in the periodogram caused by stellar activity.
 However, in the periodogram of the corrected RVs (bottom panel), this planet signal is clearly the most prominent after we corrected for stellar activity signals.

-Using the periodograms to initialize our MCMC, we derived the phase-folded fit in \textit{Figure \ref{fig:injectedmcmc}} with K=0.25 $\pm$ 0.05 \ms, P = $380.49^{+17.27}_{-15.65}$ days (\textit{Figure \ref{fig:cornerplot} in Appendix}).
+Using the periodograms to initialize our MCMC, we derived the phase-folded fit in \textit{Figure \ref{fig:injectedmcmc}} with K=$0.53\pm0.07$ \ms, P = $362.69^{+9.26}_{-8.03}$ days (\textit{Figure \ref{fig:cornerplot} in Appendix}).
 The MCMC uncertainties in this fit seem to be slightly underestimated, likely due to the non-Gaussian noise properties in the RVs.

 The sensitivity of our method appears to compare favorably with the sensitivity of GP regression. \citet{langellier2020detection} found that they would need 10-15 years of HARPS-N Solar data to detect an 0.5 \ms\ RV signal at a 225 day period with 5$\sigma$ confidence.
-We found that we can recover a 0.3 \ms\ injected signal with 5$\sigma$ confidence using only 3 years of HARPS-N Solar data.
+We found that we can recover a 0.4 \ms\ injected signal with $\sim5\sigma$ confidence using only 3 years of HARPS-N Solar data.

-We note that since these are not end-to-end injection/recovery tests, these injection tests represent a best-case improvement to detection sensitivity.
-In a less idealized situation, it is possible that imperfect modeling of the planetary signals or removal of planetary signals from a large training set (as we discuss in Section \ref{futurework}) could result in confusion between planetary signals and decrease our ability to recover unknown planet signals.
-That being said, these tests demonstrate the potential of machine-learning techniques to improve sensitivity to small planets around active stars.